 It is well known that repo transactions are an activity that banks can adjust at year-end, because many of those exposures are overnight and banks can reduce such funding when their systemic risk scores are being evaluated.
 Also, repos are often done between two financial institutions and account for a significant portion of lending to foreign entities.
 Therefore, the termination of repos at year-end reduces the scores of at least two of the categories measured at year-end: interconnectedness and cross-jurisdictional activity.

-To test this hypothesis, we regressed the change in scores on banks’ size of repo activities in the previous quarter (to mitigate endogeneity issues) and the interaction between the size of repo activity and a dummy variable that represents the fourth quarter.
+To test this hypothesis, I regressed the change in scores on banks’ size of repo activities in the previous quarter (to mitigate endogeneity issues) and the interaction between the size of repo activity and a dummy variable that represents the fourth quarter.
 The objective is to show that banks with larger repo activity are also the ones reducing the scores the most at year-end.
-Not surprisingly, we find that there is a statistically significant negative correlation between the change in interconnectedness and cross-jurisdictional activity scores at year-end and the size of repo transactions on banks’ books.
+Not surprisingly, I find that there is a statistically significant negative correlation between the change in interconnectedness and cross-jurisdictional activity scores at year-end and the size of repo transactions on banks’ books.
 The same result also holds for the change in the complexity score, perhaps because some repos are also booked as trading assets.